 Robb Eden Robb Eden From Hampstead, London, Robb joined Radio Northsea International on 7th August 1970, aged 18.
 He initially only stayed until the end of the month.
 He was waiting to rejoin the station when it closed down in September.
 A year later, with RNI now back in action, Robb returned, having in the meantime been working in a London club.
-He was fired from RNI on 23rd August 1972, after an incident in which some 300 Dutch records were thrown over the side of the ship!
+He was fired from RNI on 23rd August 1972 following a misunderstanding over an incident in which some 300 Dutch records had been thrown over the side of the ship.
 He did return to the air on 30th November but only broadcast occasionally, as he was mainly employed as the station's UK representative.
 From late 1973 he presented a weekly pre-recorded show of rock music on Sunday nights, The Contemporary Music Programme.
-In April 1974 he moved from RNI to Caroline, presenting his first show on 3rd May.
-Again he mainly acted as UK rep and only presented the occasional show.
-In August 1974 he left Caroline to join Liverpool's Radio City and the following September moved to Capitol Records.
+While working for RNI Robb presented one show on Caroline under the pseudonym ‘L'Angelo Misterioso’ and in April 1974 he formally switched stations, presenting his first proper show on Caroline on 3rd May.
+In August 1974 he left to join Liverpool's Radio City and the following September moved to Capitol Records.
 A year later he was seconded to EMI Europe where he was instrumental in developing synchronised release for EMI product throughout Europe.
 He also managed a couple of Dutch rock bands.
-For a while he was UK representative for the Israeli offshore station, the Voice of Peace and, in 1977, started the Caroline Roadshow, a very successful heavy rock disco.
+For a while he was UK representative for the Israeli offshore station, the Voice of Peace as well as Caroline and, in 1977, started the Caroline Roadshow, a very successful heavy rock disco.
 He was production manager on BRMB Radio and Chiltern Radio and worked as a consultant on a number of projects for the Virgin Group including Music Box, Virgin Atlantic Airways and Virgin Radio.
 He was also involved with Chris Cary (alias Spangles Muldoon) in his short-lived Radio Nova International satellite station.
 In 1999 he started a campaign to persuade the BBC to play more unsigned music.
 This led to the launch of a website and, later, North Cotswold Community Radio.
 Robb played a lot of unsigned acts on his weekly show.
 The station operated for fifteen years but Robb closed it at the end of 2022.
 Robb attended Radio Caroline's fortieth birthday party in March 2004.
 There is a picture here.
-There are also pictures of him at the 2005 Radio Day and 2014 Radio Day in Amsterdam, as well as at a Caroline ‘Class of '74’ mini-reunion and the 2018 late 70s DJs' reunion.
+There are also pictures of him at the 2005 Radio Day and 2014 Radio Day in Amsterdam, as well as at a Caroline ‘Class of '74’ mini-reunion, the 2018 late 70s DJs' reunion and the ‘Spirit of the Seventies’ reunion broadcast of August 2024.
 (With many thanks to Robb for his help with the above.
 The photo is from an issue of ‘Wavelength’ magazine.
 There are more pictures of Robb in Paul May's and Ian Anderson's photo albums.)

 click to hear audio Robb Eden on the Drivetime programme on Radio Northsea International, 27th January 1972.
 This clip is part of a longer recording made available by The Offshore Radio Archive (duration 2 minutes 29 seconds)